 The camper population is limited to 390 campers.
 To register your child at Cayuga, complete the online camper enrollment application or the hard-copy application.
 Cayuga offers 2, 4, 6, 8-week sessions.
 Sibling credits and “early registration” discounts are available.
 Diversity and nonrepetition of the program are two guidelines we use in planning the summer’s Calendar of Events.

-MEDIA ARTS: Video Camera Filming, Digital Photography, Radio DJ Broadcasting, Creative Writing for the Camp Newspaper.
+MEDIA ARTS: Digital Photography, Radio DJ Broadcasting, Creative Writing for the Camp Newspaper.

 FLYING TRAPEZE & CIRCUS ARTS: High Flying Trapeze, Single & Double Stationary Trapeze, Aerial Silks, Lyra, Flying Trapeze Performance, Trapeze Competitions, Devil Sticks, Plate Spinning, Juggling, Diabolo, Clowning, Unicycling, Acrobatics, and the Rolling Globe.

-ADVENTURE & WILDERNESS: High and Low-Ropes Course, 32’ Climbing Tower, 205’ Zip Line, Rock Climbing, Rappelling, ATVs, Mountain Biking, Backpacking, Compass Reading, Nature Hikes, Survival Skills, Petting Zoo, Cabin Overnights, Horseback Overnights, Cookouts, Rafting Trips, Canoe Trips, and more!
+ADVENTURE & WILDERNESS: High Ropes Course, 32’ Rock Climbing Tower (3-sided), 205’ Zip Line, Rock Climbing, Rappelling, ATVs, Mountain Biking, Backpacking, Compass Reading, Nature Hikes, Survival Skills, Petting Zoo, Cabin Overnights, Horseback Overnights, Cookouts, Rafting Trips, and more!

-Trips to Amusement Parks, Backpacking Trips, AAA Baseball Games, Rafting/Canoe Trips, Theatre Trips, Golf Course Trips, and many more!
-In the past we’ve attended day trips to New York City and 3-day trips to Busch Gardens/Williamsburg, Virginia and Niagara Falls, Canada.
+Backpacking Trips, AAA Baseball Games, Rafting Trips, Theatre Trips, Golf Course Trips, and many more!
+In the past we’ve attended day trips to Amusement Parks, New York City and 3-day trips to Busch Gardens/Williamsburg, Virginia and Niagara Falls, Canada.

 Survival Clinic, Football Clinic, Hockey Clinic, Scuba Diving Clinic, Baseball Clinic, Basketball Clinic, Soccer Clinic, Circus Shows, Trapeze Performances, Dance Recitals and more.